CooleyBrekka/cooley_archive/README.md

 ```mcfunction
 data modify storage cooley:sample root.payload set value {time:8,fsm:"none",lerp:"icbrt"}
 ```
 - time - how long the animation lasts. `-1` means that this action doesn't end until another action is added to the timeline after it.
 (For example, an idle state that eventually adds a non-idle action.)
-Note that actual limb animations should use positive time values and interrupt themselves if they need to exit early. `-1` by default.
+Note that actual limb animations should use positive time values and interrupt themselves if they need to exit early.
+See Other Interface for more information. `-1` by default.
 - fsm - the finite state machine that's attached to this animation.
 See Finite State Machines for information on scripting. `"none"` by default.
 - lerp - the interpolation algorithm used to smooth out the animation.
 See Misc for a list. `"linear"` by default.